 Working Time Regulations

 The Working Time Regulations (WTR) define holidays, rest periods and maximum working hours for your employees.
 The regulations are law, enforceable by the Health & Safety Executive who can levy improvement notices and unlimited fines for companies in breach of them.
-Here are the key points:
+The below article explains the key points with regards to working time regulations:

-In general, the WTR provide the right to:
+In general, the working time regulations provide the right to:

 - A maximum 48-hour week (on an average taken over 17 weeks), though individuals can choose to opt out and work longer